 Many of us see the New Year as a fresh start so it’s a popular time for potential buyers to start their house hunt.

-While there are no doubt plenty of things you would love to see in a property (new kitchen, large bedrooms, stylish window shutters and a beautiful garden), below are five red flags to look out for when buying a home.
+While there are no doubt plenty of things you would love to see in a property (new kitchen, large bedrooms, stylish window shutters and a beautiful garden), below are our red flags to look out for when buying a home.

 The foundation of a home is hugely important so ensure you have a thorough survey conducted by a reputable company before you complete.
 While minor cracking is fairly common and may only be a sign of settling, large cracks can be a sign of structural problems with the foundation which can cost you thousands of pounds to repair.